MrGo1d/Task-module-3/README.md

 # Task-module-3
-👨‍🎓 This repo for task in module 3.
+:man_student: This repo for task in module 3.